mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 The status of a maintenance task can be:

-- **Succeeded**: The maintenance task was successful
+- **Succeeded** – the maintenance task was successful
-- **Failed**: The maintenance task failed and the environment requires intervention
+- **Failed** – the maintenance task failed and the environment requires intervention
     - Our engineering team should already have been notified about the failed task.
 If you are still experiencing issues, please open up a support case: [Mendix Support](https://support.mendix.com/hc/en-us)
-- **Incomplete**: The maintenance task was unsuccessful but no changes were applied
+- **Incomplete** – the maintenance task was unsuccessful but no changes were applied
     - You can operate the environment as usual.
 Our engineering team should already have been alerted about the incomplete task and will take appropriate action (which might involve rescheduling the task).
-- **Ineligible**: The maintenance task was unsuccessful because one or more starting criteria were not met
+- **Ineligible** – the maintenance task was unsuccessful because one or more starting criteria were not met
-    - For example, the database of your environment was scheduled to be upgraded but it's already on the target version
+    - You can operate the environment as usual.
+This can happen, for example, if the database of your environment was scheduled to be upgraded but it's already on the target version

 {{% alert color="info" %}}
 You automatically receive email notifications about planned maintenance.